jrin771/Everything-LLMs-And-Robotics/README.md

 Heavily Inspired by [Awesome-LLM-Robotics](https://github.com/GT-RIPL/Awesome-LLM-Robotics)

 # Logistics
-If you want to change this repository, go to PR Guide.md
+If you want to change this repository [click here](PR Guide.md)

-If you want to learn how a pull request works, go to pull-request-guide.md
+If you want to learn how a pull request works [click here](how-to-do-a-pull-request.md)

-If you want to learn why we do the things that we do (and how you can incorporate them in your own work), go to how-to-have-good-practices.md
+If you want to learn why we do the things that we do (and how you can incorporate them in your own work) click here (add this later)

 # What Do We Have?